pulp-platform/mempool/toolchain/riscv-opcodes/README.md

   for the parsing script execution, basing on the target architecture, by listing them in the variable `DISCARDED_OPCODES`;
-- opcodes files from the official 128-bit extension have not been introduced due to the other changes which they imply to other opcodes specifications.
+- opcodes files from the official 128-bit extension have not been introduced due to the other changes which they imply to other opcodes specifications;
+- some of the instructions originally declared in the vectorial extension (`opcodes-rvv` file) have been set as pseudo-instruction due to the overlapping of their opcodes space with the opcodes space of the SIMD instructions from Xpulpv2, defined in `opcodes-xpulpimg_CUSTOM`.